biolink/biolink-model/docs/negated.md

 ---
-parent: Slots
+parent: Edge Properties
 title: biolink:negated
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: negated
+# Slot: negated

 if set to true, then the association is negated i.e. is not true